Extra Help Program (Low-Income Subsidy for Prescriptions)

 - 1 min read

-The Extra Help program, also called the Low-Income Subsidy (LIS), is designed to help Medicare beneficiaries reduce the cost of their prescription drugs.
-It's offered through the Social Security Administration and is one of the easiest ways to save money if you’re on Medicare Part D.
+The Extra Help program, also known as the Low-Income Subsidy (LIS), is designed to assist Medicare beneficiaries in reducing the cost of their prescription drugs.
+It is offered through the Social Security Administration and is one of the most straightforward ways to save money if you are enrolled in Medicare Part D.

 Limited assets (below $17,220 for individuals or $34,360 for couples in 2025)

-If you're on Medicaid, Supplemental Security Income (SSI), or a Medicare Savings Program — you automatically qualify.
+If you are receiving Medicaid, Supplemental Security Income (SSI), or are part of a Medicare Savings Program, you automatically qualify.

 Up to 100% of your monthly Medicare Part D premium (for benchmark plans)